 Furthermore, brands use synthetic fibres like polyester, nylon and acrylic which take hundreds of years to biodegrade and whose production releases an enormous amount of carbon emissions.
-Washing 500,000 clothes releases tons microfibers into the ocean each year which is the equivalent of 50 billion plastic bottles.
-The International Union for Conservation of Nature (IUCN) estimated in 2017 that 35% of all microplastics in the ocean came from the laundering of synthetic textiles like polvester.
-Overall. microplastics compose up to 31% of plastic pollution in the ocean and they have become a threat to marine life because they can enter the food chain of many different species, potentially affecting human health.
+Washing clothes releases 500,000 tons of microfibers into the ocean each year which is the equivalent of 50 billion plastic bottles.
+The International Union for Conservation of Nature (IUCN) estimated in 2017 that 35% of all microplastics in the ocean came from the laundering of synthetic textiles like microplastics polvester.
+Overall, compose up to 31% of plastic pollution in the ocean and they have become a threat to marine life because they can enter the food chain of many different species, potentially affecting human health.